Quality of sleep at night affects how we perform the next day. Mood and overall health are also tied to the quality of

-Avoid drinking a lot of water before bedtime or you may need to urinate frequently during the night.Check your cold medicine ingredients to see if it contains caffeine or other stimulants.
+Avoid drinking a lot of water before bedtime or you may need to urinate frequently during the night.Check ingredients on cold medicines to see if they contain caffeine or other stimulants.

 talk to your doctor about how to successfully quit.
 Smokers have more disrupted sleep than

 Of course, everything will not always work all the time.
 If you can't fall asleep within 20 minutes, get up and do something, then try again when you feel drowsy.